Skip to content

 Here’s how to play it on guitar.

 I would like to see hundreds of songs written with these chords because they’re so damn nice.
-If you were thinking of write a Mixolydian song with a simple I to VII chord progression, or if you were writing a Lydian song with a I to II, consider combining them both at once to create a mix of Mixolydian and Lydian.
+If you were thinking of writing a Mixolydian song with a simple I to VII chord progression, or if you were writing a Lydian song with a I to II, consider combining them both at once to create a mix of Mixolydian and Lydian.
 Maybe call it: Mix-Of-Lydian.

 Lost Sound